oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 9. On the Parameter Files page, change `MAP *.*, TARGET *.*;` to `MAP SRC_OCIGGLL.*, TARGET *.*;` and then click **Next**.

-10. On the Properties File page, locate gg.eventhandler.oci.compartment, and then replace the placeholder with your compartment's OCID.
+10. On the Properties File page, locate `gg.eventhandler.oci.compartment`, and then replace the placeholder with your compartment's OCID.

+  >**NOTE:** *You can find your compartment name in your Workshop Details.
+Copy the compartment OCID from the Compartments page in the Oracle Cloud console.
+You can enter `Compartments` into the search bar, or locate **Compartments** in the Oracle Cloud console navigation menu under **Identity & Security**.*

 11. Locate `gg.eventhandler.oci.bucketMappingTemplate`, and then replace the placeholder with a name for your target bucket.